spectrocloud/librarium/content/docs/18-knowledgebase/00-how-to/10-edge-native/10-edgeforge.md

 In this how-to we will create three images.

 * 1 x Installer ISO
-* 2 x Provider images (For both K3s 1.24.7 and K3s 1.25.2)
+* 2 x Provider images (For both K3s 6 and K3s 1.25.2)

-We will customize the installer image to support auto registration giving you a low touch feeling when we actually deploy edge nodes in later [Edge](/knowledgebase/tutorials/edge-native) tutorials.
+We will customize the installer image to support auto registration giving you a low touch feeling when we deploy edge nodes in later [Edge](/knowledgebase/tutorials/edge-native) tutorials.

 ## Prerequisites